 When I moved home at the end of this summer, I was wondering what the heck I was getting myself into.
 During the past few weeks, I have realized that so many good things have come from this decision.
 However, there is one reason that has had the biggest impact on my life so that's the one I thought I'd share.

-EVERYTHING together.
+Ever since I can remember, my little sister has always been around.
+I don't remember a time when she wasn't my best friend.
+We did EVERYTHING together.
 With her help, I have made it to where I am today.
 I've never had such a loyal friend; someone who'd stand by me with such selflessness.To this day, we are still closer

 than anything.